hafizrahman1/WebFundamentals/src/content/en/fundamentals/primers/service-workers/where-they-live.markdown

 This is a background script that acts as a network proxy for one or more clients.
 Though its name implies activity, you can almost think of a service worker as a passive player, one that only runs when one of its event handlders are fired.
-It can't even manipulate its clients' DOM's.
+It can't even manipulate its clients' DOMs.

 ### Clients don't need service workers